-Sexual and Physical Abuse by Teachers is Shockingly Common
+Sexual Abuse by Teachers is Shockingly Common

 Parents send their children to school with the expectation their teachers will not only provide them with an education, but also protect them from harm.
 For the most part, that’s exactly what happens at schools all across the country, day in and day out.